MOAT: Alternating Mobile Convolution and Attention Brings Strong Vision Models: Introduction

 In this work, on the contrary, we study the \textit{micro-level} building block design by taking a deeper look at the combination of MBConv and Transformer blocks.
 We make two key observations after a careful examination of those blocks.
 First, the MLP module in Transformer block is similar to MBConv, as both adopt the inverted bottleneck design.
 However, MBConv is a more powerful operation by employing one extra $3\times3$ depthwise convolution (to encode local interaction between pixels), and more activation~\citep{hendrycks2016gaussian} and normalization~\citep{ioffe2015batch} are employed between convolutions.
 Second, to extract multi-scale features using Transformer blocks, one may apply the average-pooling (with stride 2) to input features before the self-attention layer.
 However, the pooling operation reduces the representation capacity of self-attention.
 Our observations motivate us to propose a novel \textbf{MO}bile convolution with \textbf{AT}tention (MOAT) block, which efficiently combines MBConv and Transformer blocks.
 The proposed MOAT block modifies the Transformer block by first replacing its MLP with a MBConv block, and then reversing the order of attention and MBConv.
 The replacement of MLP with MBConv brings more representation capacity to the network, and reversing the order (MBConv comes before self-attention) delegates the downsampling duty to the strided depthwise convolution within the MBConv, learning a better downsampling kernel.

 We further develop a family of MOAT models by stacking and increasing the channels of network blocks.
 Surprisingly, our extremely \textit{simple} design results in a remarkable impact.
 On the challenging ImageNet-1K classification benchmark~\citep{russakovsky2015imagenet}, our model (190M parameters) achieves 86.7\% top-1 accuracy without extra data.
-When further pretraining on ImageNet-22K, our best model (483M parameters) attains 89.1\% top-1 accuracy, setting a new state-of-the-art.
+When further pretraining on ImageNet-22K, our best model (483M parameters) attains 89.1\% / 81.5\% top-1 accuracy on ImageNet-1K (\tabref{tab:i1k21k_result}) / ImageNet-1K-V2 (\tabref{tab:imagevet_1k_v2}), setting a new state-of-the-art.

 Additionally, MOAT can be \textit{seamlessly} deployed to downstream tasks that require large resolution inputs by simply converting the global attention to non-overlapping local window attention.
 Thanks to the MBConv that effectively exchanges local information between pixels (enabling cross-window propagation), MOAT does not need the extra window-shifting mechanism~\citep{liu2021swin}.
 As a result, on COCO object detection~\citep{lin2014microsoft} and ADE20K semantic segmentation~\citep{zhou2019semantic}, MOAT shows superior performances.
-Specifically, on COCO object detection, our best model (227M parameters), achieves 59.2\% AP$^{\text{box}}$ with single-scale inference and hard NMS, setting a new state-of-the-art in the regime of model size 200M with Cascade Mask R-CNN~\citep{cai2018cascade,he2017mask}.
-On ADE20K semantic segmentation, our best model (496M parameters), adopting DeepLabv3+~\citep{deeplabv3plus2018}, attains 57.6\% mIoU with single-scale inference, also setting a new state-of-the-art in the regime of models using input size $641\times641$.
+Specifically, on COCO object detection (\tabref{tab:coco_exp}), our best model (227M parameters), achieves 59.2\% AP$^{\text{box}}$ with single-scale inference and hard NMS, setting a new state-of-the-art in the regime of model size 200M with Cascade Mask R-CNN~\citep{cai2018cascade,he2017mask}.
+On ADE20K semantic segmentation (\tabref{tab:ade20k_sem_exp}), our best model (496M parameters), adopting DeepLabv3+~\citep{deeplabv3plus2018}, attains 57.6\% mIoU with single-scale inference, also setting a new state-of-the-art in the regime of models using input size $641\times641$.